TaxFoundation/worldwide-corporate-tax-rates/source_documentation.md

 * **CCK - Cocos (Keeling) Islands:** As an external territory of Australia, the Cocos (Keeling) Islands are subject to the Australian tax system (except there is no goods and services tax (GST)), hence shown as 'N/A,' see Island Studies, "Cocos (Keeling) Islands," https://www.islandstudies.ca/sites/islandstudies.ca/files/jurisdiction/Cocos%20(Keeling)%20Islands.html and Australian Government: Department of Infrastructure, Transport, Cities and Regional Development, "Cocos (Keeling) Islands," https://www.regional.gov.au/territories/Cocos_Keeling/.

-* **COG - Congo:** Corporate income tax rate of 30 percent, see Deloitte, "Corporate Tax Rates 2019," https://www2.deloitte.com/content/dam/Deloitte/global/Documents/Tax/dttl-tax-corporate-tax-rates.pdf.

 * **COK - Cook Islands:** Corporate income tax rate of 20 percent, see Ministry of Finance & Economic Management, "Company Tax," Government of the Cook Islands, http://www.mfem.gov.ck/rmd-tax/rmd-tax-types/rmd-company-tax.

 * **COM - Comoros:** Corporate income tax rate of 50 percent (regular rate of 35 percent and top rate of 50 percent for businesses with turnover above KMF 500 million), see Societe Generale, "Presentation of the Comoros: Taxation," updated Oct.
-2019, https://import-export.societegenerale.fr/en/country/comoros/presentation-taxation and World Bank, Doing Business 2020: Data," https://www.doingbusiness.org/en/data/exploreeconomies/comoros/paying-taxes#DB_tax.
+2019, https://import-export.societegenerale.fr/en/country/comoros/presentation-taxation and Comoros National Investment Promotion Agency, "About Country," http://www.comesaria.org/site/en/comoros.17.html.

 * **CPV - Cabo Verde:** Corporate income tax rate of 22 percent, see PwC, "Cabo Verde: Corporate - Taxes on corporate income," http://taxsummaries.pwc.com/ID/Cabo-Verde-Corporate-Taxes-on-corporate-income.

 * **CUB - Cuba:** Cuba seems to have a corporate tax, see The Federation of International Trade Associations, "Cuba: Taxes - Accounting," http://www.fita.org/countries/cuba.html?ma_rubrique=fiscalite and Nordea, "Cuba: Business Environment," https://www.nordeatrade.com/en/explore-new-market/cuba/taxes.
-But it does not show up in any tax guide, hence Cuba's corporate income tax rate continues to be 'N/A.'
+An EY guide shows CIT on foreign investors and joint ventures but not for domestic businesses, see EY, "The Legal, Regulatory & Fiscal Framework for Investment in Cuba," August 2015, http://www.iberglobal.com/files/2017/cuba_ey_investment.pdf.
+But there is no clear information on domestic corporate tax in any tax guide, hence Cuba's corporate income tax rate continues to be 'N/A.'

 * **CXR - Christmas Island:** As an external territory of Australia, Christmas Island seems to be subject to the Australian tax system (if any taxes are levied), hence shown as 'N/A,' see Australian Government: Department of Infrastructure, Transport, Cities and Regional Development, "Christmas Island," https://www.regional.gov.au/territories/christmas/.